Gardening in Watsonville & the Pajaro Valley: Making the Most of Our Warmest Microclimate

 Harvest: winter greens, brassicas

-Start indoors: tomatoes, peppers (February-March)
+Start indoors: tomatoes, peppers (February through March)

-April-May: Main Planting Season
+April through May: Main Planting Season

-Transplant: tomatoes, peppers, eggplant (April-May)
+Transplant: tomatoes, peppers, eggplant (April through May)

 Direct seed: beans, corn, squash, cucumbers (May)